 All University marks (C mark, all versions of the wordmark, and all versions of the lockup) should be used in the primary and secondary colors on most occasions.
 Unless placed on a photo, the wordmark should always be accompanied by the presence of Colgate maroon.
 In grayscale or black and white documents, the wordmark should appear knocked out or in black.
 The following combinations are approved uses for applying color to our wordmark.

 Avoid the tendency to make the marks as big as possible, and make sure to leave ample space around each mark.
 In most cases, the marks should be used as an endorsing element, rather than as a primary graphic element.
-Certain exceptions can be made (such as on banners) with the approval of the Office of Communications.
+Certain exceptions can be made (such as on banners) with the approval of the Office of University Communications.

-For guidance in utilizing the University’s visual identity; access to logo, wordmark, and lockup files; and more, contact the creative team in Colgate’s Office of Communications:
+For guidance in utilizing the University’s visual identity; access to logo, wordmark, and lockup files; and more, contact the creative team in Colgate’s Office of University Communications: